 A group of vegetable producers, Les Gueules Cass (“the broken faces”), has started a campaign to encourage the purchase of what is referred to as “ugly fruit and vegetables”.

 The initiative has several different goals, including reducing waste and selling more of their produce.

 Big supermarket chains Auchan, Monoprix and Cora are all on board with selling these “ugly fruits.”
 It’s also receiving a lot of media coverage with two of the biggest French TV channels (M6 and France 2) discussing the initiative.

 In China, Korean TV shows are having a lot of success, particularly the reality TV show “Ba Ba Qu Na Er” (Where are we going Dad?).

 In each episode the five celebrity Dads and their young children complete tasks, such as finding ingredients for food in the countryside.

 The first three episodes have been shown on the country’s biggest video-sharing website, Tudou.

-Success has been credited to the shows all-star cast, however Zang Zhi from Superstar China (Like BGT) says its due to Korean programs being in-sync with the Chinese culture and values.
+Success has been credited to the shows all-star cast, however Zang Zhi from Superstar China (Like BGT) says its due to Korean programmes being in-sync with the Chinese culture and values.

-There wouldn’t have been two Nobel prizes, if Curie hadn’t have analyzed the data shed gathered.
-With the big picture of both market and competitors, you can spot opportunities.Without analyzing your data, it will remain just that – data analysis enables you to develop tactics with evidenced success.
-(Rather than diving in head first.)
+There wouldn’t have been two Nobel prizes, if Curie hadn’t analysed the data shed gathered.
+With the big picture of both market and competitors, you can spot opportunities.Without analysing your data, it will remain just that – data analysis enables you to develop tactics with evidenced success (rather than diving in head first.)